Hyundai Accent insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Hyundai Accent is $177 a month — or $2,124 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Hyundai Accent has been around since 1994 and is currently in its fourth generation.
 Since 2002, the car had been the longest running small car sold in the North America.
 The subcompact car is known for its warranty benefits, comfortable ride, low price and large cargo room.
 In 2016, there were over 73,000 sales in the United States.